SereneApi/SereneApi/README.md

 ## The Basics

-First off, you'll need to implement an ApiHandler and IApi interface.
+First off, you'll need to implement an ApiHandler and an IApi interface.
 In this example we'll be consuming the **User** resource.
-The naming conventions is as follows
+The naming conventions are as follows
 * Api Definition: I**Resource**Api
 * Api Implementation: **Resource**ApiHandler
 >**Best Practices Tip:** Your ApiHandler Implementations should be located in a Handlers folder under your project.